karam001/karam001/README.md

 🚀 Here are some of my notable projects:

-- [Project 1] - Fashion clothes Recognition with F-NIST dataset.
+- [Project 1] - Fashion clothes classification with FNIST dataset.

 Feel free to explore my repositories for more!